Decoding Long-duration Gravitational Waves from Binary Neutron Stars with Machine Learning: Parameter Estimation and Equations of State: Results and validation

+{The initial samples from our models, weighted samples after importance sampling, and \texttt{bilby} samples are shown in Fig.~\ref{fig:example_corner}.
+While the initial samples agree across our models, they show differences with the ground truth, especially in the tidal deformability parameters.
+This behavior is expected, because the normalizing flows are approximations to the true probability density, and we have used a considerably different prior in tidal parameters during training for faster training convergence.
+We note that, among many simulations we have performed, the difference is not always as distinct as shown here - Fig.~\ref{fig:example_corner} actually presents a bad case.
+The differences are mostly removed after importance sampling, and the weighted samples show negligible differences with the \texttt{bilby} result.
+Therefore, our models are able to provide accurate posteriors at a small computational cost.}

-A more direct evaluation of PE accuracy is the p-p test which examines the self-consistency~\cite{PhysRevD.89.084060}, in the sense that $x\%$ confidence interval should successfully predict $x\%$ of events.
-The p-p plots are shown in Fig.~\ref{fig:pp_plot}.
-All models pass the p-p test.
+The self-consistency of our PE models is assessed by the p-p test~\citep{PhysRevD.89.084060}, in the sense that $x\%$ confidence interval should successfully predict $x\%$ of events. {Without performing importance sampling,} the p-p plots are shown in {the right side of} Fig.~\ref{fig:example_corner}.
+All models pass the p-p test. {As importance sampling guarantees to improve posterior accuracy, we expect the self-consistency to hold after importance sampling. }